SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 ## Overview

-The PillarboxMonitoring framework enables seamless integration of the Pillarbox player with its monitoring platform, ensuring detailed playback activity tracking.
+The PillarboxMonitoring framework enables seamless integration of the Pillarbox player with its monitoring platform, ensuring detailed playback playback metrics and events, such as:

-> Important: PillarboxMonitoring sends metrics in a JSON format specific to the Pillarbox monitoring platform.
-If you need to integrate a different monitoring solution, you must implement a custom `PlayerItemTracker`.
-Refer to the PillarboxPlayer documentation for details.

-### Monitor content being played

-The framework provides a ``MetricsTracker`` to collect detailed playback metrics and events, such as:

 - Time taken to start playback from the user’s perspective.
 - Fatal and non-fatal errors encountered.